-A person who is involved in an incident of police brutality may suffer physical injuries such as broken bones, a head injury, soft tissue injury, or death.
+A person who is involved in an incident of police brutality may suffer physical injuries such as broken bones, a head injury, a soft tissue injury, or death.

 Due to the significant time, effort, and resources required to pursue a case of police misconduct, a competent civil rights police misconduct attorney first looks for serious injury before filing a lawsuit and litigating a case.
 Police brutality basically encompasses all aspects of excessive force and excessive use of authority.

 HELPING ADULTS AND JUVENILES WITH MISCONDUCT CLAIMS

 Civil rights lawyer Peter Goldstein has been practicing criminal defense for many years.
 He represented clients in juvenile cases where a judge decides the case in jury trials.